 Peer Review Services

-Over 30,000 firms are enrolled in the AICPA Peer Review Program and are required to have a review of their accounting and auditing practices at least once every three years.
+Over 30,000 firms are enrolled in the AICPA Peer Review Program and are required to have a review of their accounting services and auditing practices at least once every three years.
 GSS performs both system and engagement reviews for CPA firms.
 We provide Firm-On-Firm Reviews for firms whose peer reviews are administered by their state CPA society and the AICPA National Peer Review Committee.

 Our peer review services include: